mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

     Aggregate, Reference, Interface types will be discussed in further section

 2. ## Variables
-    A typical program uses various values that may change during its execution. variable can store temporarily in the Random Access Memory of the computer and these values in this part of memory vary throughout the execution and hence another term for this came which is known as Variables.
+    A typical program uses various values that may change during its execution. variable can store temporarily in the Random Access Memory of the computer and these values in this part of memory vary throughout the execution and hence another term for this came up which is known as Variables.
 So basically, a Variable is a placeholder of the information which can be changed at runtime.
 And variables allow to Retrieve and Manipulate the stored information.

-    1. Delcaring variables
+    1. Declaring variables

     var keyword is used to specify a variable.